Gaukler/Blender-ALAMO-Plugin/README.md

 This is implemented with a second dictionary called 'vertex_format_dict', with the key being the shader name and the item the formats name as a string.

 If a shader uses normal mapping its name has to be added to the 'bumpMappingList' list.
-The exporter supports packing a custom vertex property into the third component of the normal, tangent and bitangent.
-This can be used to store additional data.
-However this has to be decoded in the shader.
-To enable this functionality add the shader name to the 'pack_vertex_color' list.

 # References